Leem0nGames/Mrblondeapp/README.md

 ## Core Features

+- **Dual Client Onboarding**: Admins can create clients manually for quick setup or generate unique invitation links for clients to self-register, saving administrative time.
-- **Dynamic Link Generation**: Admins can generate unique, temporary (24-hour) links for clients, leading them to a personalized order form.
+- **Dynamic Link Generation**: Admins can generate unique ordering links for clients based on commercial agreements.
-- **Client-Specific Pricing**: The system automatically calculates prices based on client type (`barberia`, `distribuidor`) and custom agreements.
+- **Client-Specific Pricing & Promotions**: The system automatically calculates prices and applies promotions based on assigned commercial agreements.
-- **Intelligent Promotion Suggestions**: An integrated AI tool analyzes the shopping cart and suggests the most advantageous promotions to the client, helping to increase order value.
+- **Intelligent Admin Commands**: An integrated AI tool allows admins to create promotions, price lists, and more using natural language commands (e.g., "create 2x1 promo for all waxes").
+- **AI-Powered Client Analysis**: Generate strategic insights, opportunities, and risks for any client based on their purchase history.
+- **Customizable Branding**: Easily upload your company logo to be displayed across the application.
 - **Seamless Order Submission**: Clients can preview their order with all calculations and send a pre-formatted summary directly to the company's WhatsApp.
 - **Comprehensive Admin Dashboard**: A secure area for admins to manage the entire product catalog, pricing rules, promotions, and client agreements.